NexusUltra11/ETB_Performance-Pro/readme.md

+#THE MOD IS IN ITS EARLY STAGES SO UPDATES HAPPEN VERY OFTEN MAKE SURE TO UPDATE ALWAYS!

 # 🏃 Escape the Backrooms - Performance Mod & Tweaks

 A lightweight performance enhancement mod for *Escape the Backrooms*, focused on improving framerates, reducing stutter, and offering useful graphical tweaks for smoother and more stable gameplay—especially on lower-end systems.